-Overview of Face to Face Programmes
+Overview of Face-to-Face Programmes

-The Master's programme offered by the School of Education is delivered through face-to-face and on-line classes.
+The Master's programme offered by the School of Education is delivered through face-to-face and online classes.
 The face-to-face classes are offered in the afternoons between the hours of 4:00 to 7:00 pm or 5:00 - 8:00 pm, Mondays through Fridays.

-The Master of Education (MEd) programmes which are offered face-to-face are Curriculum and Instruction, Educational Psychology, Science Education, Mathematics Education, Educational Measurement, Educational Administration, Language Education, Early Childhood Education (Pedagogy), Modern Foreign Language Education (Spanish) (not offered for 2018-19), Social Studies and
+The Master of Education (M.Ed.) programmes which are offered face-to-face are Curriculum and Instruction, Educational Psychology, Science Education, Mathematics Education.
+Educational Measurement, Educational Administration.
+Language Education.
+Early Childhood Education (Pedagogy), Literacy Studies (self-financed) and Educational Planning and Policy (selffinanced).